Frequently Asked Questions: Finance Canada's University Recruitment Campaign

 However, we are willing to consider applicants from programs that are similar to our target areas.
 For example, we may consider your application if you are graduating with a degree in "international economics" or "economic policy" as the title of the degree can vary for one university to another.
 We reserve the right to make this decision.

-The written assignments are intended to evaluate your written communication skills and abilities.
+The written assignment is intended to evaluate your written communication skills and abilities.
 The written assignment will be administered following the online application to the candidates who meet the screening criteria.
 Based on the job poster, the written assignment will assess your ability to communicate effectively in writing, analyze and synthesize information, understand issues, and identify their economic, social and/or financial implications.
 We may proceed with a second assignment which will assess other abilities and will be conducted as part of the interview process.

 Not necessarily.
 Hiring managers will conduct a more thorough screening of applications.
 Our staffing process allows each hiring manager to identify specific qualifications that are relevant to the position they are looking to fill.
 The qualifications may differ from one position to another.
 Only candidates who meet the required qualifications for our current/upcoming vacancies will be interviewed in January.